 Before leaving the Monastery complex, climb up to the terrace to get some. mesmerizing views.
 You will see the stacked Himalayas, enclosing and protecting the monastery from all sides with the green oasis in between.

 The temple complex is not only colorful & beautiful from the front end and inside but the top too is artistically crafted with colorful contrasting glass in the window panes.

 And the most striking of all is, another Lord Buddha statue mounted on the front hilltop of Hemis Gompa.
 We really wonder how they might have carried it to that height and how difficult the mounting would had been.

 The Hemis festival also known as Mask or Cham festival takes place in the Hemis Monastery courtyard; to celebrate the birth anniversary of Lord Padmasambhava.
-It happens on the 10th day of Lunar Tibetan Calendar, usually in between June – July.
-The celebration lasts for complete 3 days.
+It happens on the 10th day of Lunar Tibetan Calendar, usually between June – July.
+The celebration lasts for a complete 3 days.

 Hemis festival stirs the complete courtyard with its pageantry.
-Monks, Nuns, lamas are dressed to the perfection wearing heavy brocade gowns with masks.
+Monks, Nuns, lamas are dressed to perfection wearing heavy brocade gowns with masks.
 They dance with cymbals, drums, and trumpets portraying the win of good over evil.
 Everything is colorful during the festival and people rejoice with the local traditional food and drinks.
 The annual markets are set up around the monastery which sells local goods.
 The sacred 12-meter long Thangka, largest of all Thangkas in Ladakh is unfurled from the top floor after every 12 years.